Introducing RAFIKI: Refining AGN Feedback in Kinetic Implementations: Simulation Methodology

-The opening angle for both modes is set at zero in SIMBA-C, such that particles are ejected in a purely bipolar direction perpendicular to the angular momentum vector of the inner accretion disk.
+The opening angle for both modes is set at zero in SIMBA-C, such that particles are ejected in a purely bipolar direction perpendicular to the angular momentum vector of the inner disk (generally defined as the 256 nearest gas particles to the black hole, see \cite{aa2017} for more details).
 In RAFIKI, we maintain this treatment for the jets, but modify the radiative wind mode such that particles are ejected randomly in an isotropic manner.
 We find this to be more realistic, as the motivation of bipolar ejection is based on observations of radio galaxies with strong jets, and not the quasar-type feedback meant to be emulated by the wind mode of this model \citep[e.g.][]{elvis2000}.
 This change will also allow for broader extensions of the results of this study to the myriad of other models that implement isotropic quasar-like feedback \citep[e.g][]{thacker2006,Schaye2015,weinberger2017,pillepich2018}.